Doha bid for the 2020 Summer Olympics: History

 Upon being accepted as an Applicant City, the IOC asked Doha to take steps to ensure the health of athletes should Doha be selected, and the IOC was to publish a list of events which must take place in the morning or late afternoon due to the heat that the city experiences.
 The IOC gave assurances that these changes would not negatively affect the organization of the games or the international broadcasts of the games.
 The IOC also requested a plan be drawn up to protect the health of the public in attendance and the staff who would help out at the games.
 IOC President Jacques Rogge said that no outdoor sports would be able to take place between 10 am and 6 pm due to the heat.
 The IOC consulted its own medical experts and International Federations in regard to Qatar's heat.
 They agreed that outdoor sports would need to take place in the early morning and evening.
 The IOC studied the logistics of arranging broadcasts of events.

 On October 1, 2011 it was announced that Sheikh Tamim Bin Hamad Al Thani, who serves as President of the Qatar Olympic Committee and is an IOC member would head the Doha 2020 bid committee.
 Sheikha Al Mayassa bint Hamad bin Khalifa Al-Thani and Sheikh Saoud bin Abdulrahman Al-Thani will serve as vice presidents of the bid committee.

 On October 12, 2011 Doha 2020 appointed Vero Communications and Andrew Craig as the bid's lead advisors.

 As 2011 drew to a close, the bid received the support of the leaders of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates, which gave the bid the full support of the Gulf Cooperation Council.

 In January 2012, the Doha 2020 delegation went to Innsbruck for the 2012 Winter Youth Olympics and stated the support for the games.

 Doha 2020 unveil their bid logo, slogan and website on February 10, 2012.
 Their bid slogan was "Inspiring Change", to highlight the changes taking place in the Middle East over the previous year.

 In April 2012, Doha's Olympic bid received a boost when the city was awarded the 2014 FINA World Swimming Championships.
 Later that month Doha was also awarded the 2012 World Squash Championships.

 Outlook, conclusion and future

 Doha failed to become a Candidate City when the IOC selected Istanbul, Tokyo, and Madrid as candidate cities on May 23, 2012.
-Doha has vowed to bid again for the 2024 Summer Olympics.
+Doha vowed to bid again for the 2024 Summer Olympics, but ultimately did not do so.
 Tokyo was ultimately elected as the host city of the 2020 Summer Olympics at the 125th IOC Session in Buenos Aires, Argentina.